richelbilderbeek/PresentationsAboutR/PackageDevelopment/README.md

 ![](Description.png)

+As you can see, the file contains hints how to create a working `DESCRIPTION` file.

 To test our package now, we press CTRL-SHIFT-E or click 'Check' at the 'Build' tab at the top right:

 ![](PackageCheckFirst.png)